WillPower3309/awesome-dotfiles/README.md

 ## Installation ##
 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
-3. edit the `rc.lua` file to select your theme, and define your desired default and startup applications.
+3. edit the `rc.lua` file to select your theme, and define your desired default and startup applications, as well as network interfaces
-4. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named `wallpaper`.
-One  awesome (pun intended) feature of my config is that the filetype of the wallpaper can be any image filetype and it will automatically recognize it.
+4. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named either `wallpaper.jpg` if using the pastel theme, or `mirage.png` if using the mirage theme.
 Remember to delete the `blurredWallpaper` file in order to make the blurring script recognize a new wallpaper has been added and needs to be blurred
-5. If the network top bar widget is not working, edit the `widgets/network.lua` file and ensure that the `local interfaces` variable matches your network interface name (if you are unsure how to find your interface name, check out [this discussion](https://bbs.archlinux.org/viewtopic.php?id=166171)).
-6. optional: edit the `keys.lua` file to change / add keybinds
+5. optional: edit the `keys.lua` file to change / add keybinds

 <a name="folderStructure"></a>
 ## Awesome Folder File Structure ##
 In order to avoid a poorly organized `rc.lua` spanning thousands of lines, it has been split into multiple files / folders.
 I have taken extra care to create a logical directory structure that will hopefully allow those new to awesomewm to have an easy time navigating it.
 + `rc.lua`: The main script that runs when awesome starts.
-Defines default applications, and selects theme
+Defines theme and default applications, and selects them
 + `keys.lua`: Contains keybinds
 + `rules.lua`: Contains window rules
 + `pastel.lua`: Initializes the pastel theme (spawns all of the pastel theme components)